Banner

 G3 models compared to Intel Pentium III The G3 was still competitive against the Pentium II.
 But the days of providing the same performance for half the price were gone.
 (MPR 19980824)

-The G3 quickly replaced all the 60x in Apple machines.
+The G3 quickly replaced all 60x processors in Apple’s product line.

 G4

-Those “vector” instructions can process multiple data at the same time and can speed up the algorithm used in video and audio processing.
-Multimedia was all the rage at the time!
-Intel introduced MMX with great fanfare on a revision of the Pentium in 1996.
-Restricted to integer only they were not very useful outside of some of these multimedia applications but were sold by the marketing as a huge advantage.
-As Intel was about to introduce MMX2, later renamed SSE, with the Pentium III, Motorola reacted by announcing Altivec: SIMD instructions coming with the PowerPC 7400, a.k.a G4.
+The G3 was impressive, but it lacked something important compared to Intel’s processors: SIMD instructions instructions.
+These “vector” instructions can process multiple data elements simultaneously, accelerating algorithms used in video and audio processing.
+Multimedia was all the rage at the time.
+Intel introduced MMX with great fanfare in a revision of the Pentium in 1996.
+Restricted to integers only, they were of limited use outside multimedia applications, but Intel’s marketing promoted them as a huge advantage.
+As Intel prepared to introduce MMX2—later renamed SSE, with the Pentium III, Motorola responded by announcing AltiVec, its own SIMD extension, to debut with the PowerPC 7400, also known as the G4.

-But far more transistors were dedicated on the G4 than on the Pentium III or any other architecture.
+But, far more transistors were devoted to AltiVec on the G4 than to SIMD units on the Pentium III—or on any other contemporary architecture.

 Altivec compared to other SIMD instruction sets of the time Altivec was late in the game, but was more advanced than other SIMD instruction sets. (source: MPR 19980511)

-Secondly, the G4 vector unit hosted 32 128-bit dedicated registers vector operations, integer of floating point.
-Meanwhile, the Pentium III SSE only offered 8 128-bit registers for floating point and the instruction set was “2-operands”, meaning that one of the registers had to be used as the result destination.
-The resulting pressure on the meager 8-register set was very high.
+Second, the G4 vector unit featured 32 dedicated 128-bit registers for vector operations, supporting both integer and floating-point data.
+By comparison, the Pentium III’s SSE provided only 8 128-bit registers for floating-point operations, and its instruction set was “two-operand,” meaning that one of the source registers also had to hold the result.
+This placed heavy pressure on the already limited 8-register set.

-Concerning the integral operations, MMX “borrowed” the registers set of the regular floating point unit.
-Those were only 64-bit wide and switching from regular floating point mode to MMX had a cost, while on the G4 there was no penalty for mixing AltiVec, integer, and FP instructions.
+For integer operations, MMX “borrowed” the register set of the standard floating-point unit.
+These registers were only 64 bits wide, and switching between floating-point mode and MMX carried a performance penalty.
+On the G4, by contrast, there was no such penalty for mixing AltiVec, integer, and floating-point instructions.

 The G4 block diagram The G4 block diagram (source: MPR 19981116)